 PCIe Expansion Slots

-- Sizes and Types: PCIe slots come in different sizes, primarily x1, x4, x8, and x16, denoting the number of data lanes they contain.
-The x16 slots are the largest and most common for graphics cards, offering the highest data transfer rates.
-Smaller slots like x1 and x4 are typically used for other expansion cards like sound cards, network cards, or additional USB ports.
+• Sizes and Types: There are various sizes, like x1, x4, x8, and x16, showing how many data lanes they have.
+The x16 slots are the biggest and are usually for graphics cards, while the smaller ones are for things like sound cards or extra USB ports.

 Related resource: All SSD Connectors Types Explained (SATA, M.2, NVMe, etc.)